Blog icon

 Each project will advertise for different skillsets and discipline areas.
 Applicants who meet the standard eligibility requirements will be assessed on experience relevant to the project’s field of research, suitability for the project, academic excellence and motivation to undertake an industry-led PhD project.

 The program’s three-way partnership calls for the appointment of a university supervisor/s, an industry supervisor, and a CSIRO supervisor.
 Each supervisor will be responsible for certain aspects of the student’s supervision.
 However, the Primary Supervisor, allocated from the university, is responsible for monitoring and assessing the students’ progress in accordance with the university’s PhD academic requirements.
-Teams are encouraged to create a project management and communication plan prior to project commencement, detailing supervisor roles, level of commitment and communication methods so the student can access appropriate support.
+A tailored project management and communication plan should be created prior to project commencement, detailing supervisor roles, level of commitment and communication methods so the student can access appropriate support.

 Most training will be delivered online, however there will be some in-person events.
 The professional development training is mandatory and requires an equivalent time commitment of approximately five days per year.